 Cameron explained why he does not go along with the idea of default ISP blocking.

-the evidence suggests such a crude system wouldn't work very well in practice.
+this: all the evidence suggests such a crude system wouldn't work very well in practice.
 With the system, when people switch on their new computer, a question will pop up asking if there are children in the house.
-If there are, then parents will be automatically
+If there are, then parents will

 With the system, when people switch on their new computer, a question will pop up asking if there are children in the house.
 If there are, then parents will be automatically prompted to tailor their internet filters (posed by model)